Today Britain (officially, the United Kingdom of Great Britain and Northern Ireland) comprises four countries within the British Isles:

 The first-past-the-post or plurality voting system with single member districts means that the largest party usually gets a majority of seats at Westminster, even if it only gets 40–45% of the vote.

-More parties are represented in the devolved assemblies; they (along with the European Parliament) use proportional representation (PR) systems where elections are designed to ensure that the percentage of seats a party earns is roughly proportional with their share of the vote.
+More parties are represented in the devolved assemblies; they use proportional representation (PR) systems where elections are designed to ensure that the percentage of seats a party earns is roughly proportional with their share of the vote.

 PR helps ensure minor parties get their fair share of seats, but it also usually means that one party doesn't have enough seats to rule on its own; instead, in PR systems, coalition governments are routine.